Skip to content

 QED

 Language errors are often funny to read.
 Sometimes they are made purely because the author is unaware of the correct phrase, or have only heard a particular word or phrase in spoken English, never written.
-The phrase ‘to toe the line’, meaning to do one’s job, and live up to what is expected of one, derives from the old sport of bare-knuckle boxing, where competitors were required to advance to a line at the start of each round, but I’ve seen it rendered as ‘tow the line’.
+The phrase ‘to toe the line’, meaning to behave correctly, and live up to what is expected of one, derives from the old sport of bare-knuckle boxing, where competitors were required to advance to a line at the start of each round.
+However I’ve seen it rendered as ‘tow the line’.
 You can see where that error came from!

 Authors shooting too high, using big words they don’t really understand, can sometimes produce interesting results.
 A more charitable explanation might be that they mis-spelled a word, and then chose the wrong option in the spellchecker.
 Who knows, but either way, I’ve seen exacerbate for exasperate recently…